Reef Monitoring and Reporting

 There are a number of regional partnerships across Queensland, particularly in the Great Barrier Reef catchment, which are monitoring our river ecosystems that feed to the reef.
 The partnerships are made up of representatives from Government, agriculture, resources (including a number of QRC’s members), other commercial industry, tourism, research and community interests.

-While not directly involved in river management, the partnerships develop report cards, which are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of the regions’ river ecosystems and ultimately the Great Barrier Reef.
+The partnerships develop report cards, which are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of the regions’ river ecosystems and ultimately the Great Barrier Reef.

 The Fitzroy Partnership for River Health has been in operation since 2012.
 The latest report card for 2016/17 put the Fitzroy Basin at an overall C grade (fair) for aquatic ecosystem health, which is a decline from a B grade (good) in 2015/16.
 The Upper Dawson, Fitzroy and Lower Isaac Catchments were awarded a B grade while all other catchments were a C grade.
 Stewardship for agricultural use of water across all catchments was awarded either an A or B grade.